Employee Discounts to Support Your 2025 Goals

 Please review a brief description of vision, legal, and critical illness insurance below.
 For additional information on all voluntary benefits, please review the appropriate Open Enrollment guide: Support Staff Open Enrollment Guide or Faculty/Academic Staff Open Enrollment Guide.

 Questions?
 You can learn more about, enroll in, change, or cancel voluntary benefits on the MSU Benefits Plus website.
 Learn about all your benefits options on the HR website.
-If you have questions, consider participating in the MSU Benefits Fair or an HR Site Lab.
-Additionally, the HR Solutions Center is available for questions at SolutionsCenter@hr.msu.edu or 517-353-4434.
+If you have questions, consider joining an HR Site Lab.
+The HR Solutions Center is available for questions at SolutionsCenter@hr.msu.edu or 517-353-4434.

 Mark Your Calendar: Upcoming Open Enrollment Events

-With MSU’s Benefit Open Enrollment period rapidly approaching (October 1–31), you may have questions about your benefit options for the 2024 plan year.
-We are ready to answer your questions and help you enroll in your 2024 benefit options.
+With the MSU Benefits Open Enrollment period rapidly approaching (October 1–31), you may have questions about your benefit options for the 2025 plan year.
+We are ready to answer your questions and help you enroll in your 2025 benefit options.

 MSU Benefits Fair

-Visit the fair to enroll in your benefits on-site or speak with MSU benefits providers and HR staff.
-Delta Dental will be offering presentations during the fair about the new Delta Dental PPO Premium plan option, and the MSU Pharmacy will provide flu shots from Noon to 5:00 p.m. by appointment only.
+Visit the fair to enroll in your benefits on-site or speak with MSU benefit providers and HR staff.
+The MSU Pharmacy will provide flu shots from Noon to 5:00 p.m. by appointment only.

 When: